martinthomson/key-consistency/draft-wood-key-consistency.md

 mechanics or controls to ensure that other users have a different key.
 However, this solution clearly is not viable in practice.
 If the corresponding key is compromised, the system fails.
 Rotation must therefore be supported, and in doing so, users need some mechanism to ensure that newly rotated keys are consistent and correct.

 Operationally, servers rotating keys may likely need to accommodate distributed system state-synchronization issues without sacrificing availability.
-Some systems and protocols may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to consistency.
+Some systems and protocols may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to total consistency.

 # Deploying Consistency and Correctness

 There are a variety of ways in which reliant systems may build _key consistency and correct systems_ (KCCS), ranging in operational complexity to ease-of-implementation.
 In this section, we survey a number of possible solutions.
 The viability of each varies depending on the applicable threat model, external dependencies, and overall reliant system's requirements.

 We do not include the fixed public key model from
 {{reqs}}, as this is likely not a viable solution for systems and protocols in practice.
 In all scenarios, the server corresponding to the desired key is considered malicious.